arianvp/nix-acbuild/README.md

 # nix-acbuild
-Build minimal ACI containers using the Nix package manager
+Build minimal ACI containers for [rkt](https://github.com/rkt/rkt) using the Nix package manager

+`nix-acbuild` calculates the minimal closure to run your provided `appc` manifest, and then packs it up into an `appc` container, which can then be run using `rkt` for example.

 ## Tutorial
 .. to be written

+## Requirements
+A  machine with nix installed to build the images

+A machine with rkt installed (could be the same) to run the ACI that gets output

 ## Example